-- To learn how to connect both wired and wireless computers and other devices to your Cable Modem/Router go to: Chapter 3: Connecting Other Devices to your Cable Modem/Router. - Your Cable Modem/Router comes from the factory with a default SSID (Wireless Network Name), wireless security enabled and a random Pre-Shared Key (Security Key/Password).
-These default settings for your modem/router are listed on the bottom label of your unit.
+- To learn how to connect both wired and wireless computers and other devices to your Cable Modem/Router go to: Chapter 3: Connecting Other Devices to your Cable Modem/Router. - Your Cable Modem/Router comes from the factory with a default SSID (Wireless Network Name), wireless security enabled, and a unique random Pre-Shared Key (Security Key/Password).
+These default settings for your modem/router are listed on the label of your unit.
+When the cable modem is standing vertically this label is located on the side of your modem.
 Most users can go ahead and use the default settings.
 You may want to change the wireless settings if you are replacing a wireless router and want to use the same wireless network name and wireless password as the existing router instead of changing all your wireless devices to use the Cable Modem/Router's defaults, or in the unlikely event that one of the wireless devices only supports WEP security.
-If you want to make changes to the default wireless settings, please refer to Chapter 4: Changing your Wireless Settings.

-- We strongly recommend that you change the default password for your Cable Modem/Router.
+If you want to make changes to the default wireless settings, please refer to Chapter 4: Changing your Wireless Settings. - We strongly recommend that you change the default password in the Configuration Manager for your Cable Modem/Router.
+(This is not the Wireless Password.)
 This precaution, recommended for any router, helps prevent a CSRF (cross site request forgery) hacker from gaining control of your router and redirecting you to websites that they control to steal sensitive financial information or money from you.
-To learn how to change your default password, please see Accessing the Zoom Configuration Manager. - If you want to use the Cable Modem/Router to stream media from a USB drive or provide network storage, please see Chapter 5: Using an External USB Drive. - If you are using the Cable Modem/Router for online gaming you may need to make changes to the router's firewall please see Chapter 6: Online Gaming. - If you are like most users you will not need to make changes to the Cable Modem/Router's advanced settings.
-If your setup requires you to make changes go to Chapter 7: Advanced Settings.
+To learn how to change your default password, please see Accessing the Zoom Configuration Manager. - If you are using the Cable Modem/Router for online gaming you may need to make changes to the router's firewall please see Chapter 5: Online Gaming.

+If you are like most users you will not need to make changes to the Cable Modem/Router's advanced settings.
+If your setup requires you to make changes go to Chapter 6: Advanced Settings.